Pankin610/click-bot/README.md

 Saving and loading existing programs is implemented in corresponding containers for components of program.
 They convert from one form to another (for example, from graphic-tree representation to text and vice-versa).
 There are also additional wrappers in _files_ file, which handle direct communication with raw files.

-## P.S.
-Bug with Add Command button which occurred during presentation seems to be purely visual.
-Additional checking confirmed that corresponding MenuItems still were inside MenuButton, but for some reason, interface refused to show it.
-Some hard reset has been added so now it should work properly.